 1. Sponsored Level I

 Level I is the lowest level at which sponsored ADRs can be issued.
 It is the most common level for foreign companies that do not qualify for other levels or that do not want their securities listed on US exchanges.
 Level I ADRs are subject to the least reporting requirements with the Securities and Exchange Commission, and they are only traded over the counter.
-The companies are not required to issue quarterly or annual reports like other publicly-traded companies.
-However, Level I issuers must have their stock listed on one or more exchanges in the country of origination.
+The companies are not required to issue quarterly or annual reports like other publicly traded companies.
+However, Level I issuers must have their stock listed on one or more exchanges in the country of origin.
 Level I can be upgraded to Level II when the company is ready to sell through US exchanges.

 2. Sponsored Level II ADRs

 3. Sponsored Level III ADRs

 Level III is the highest and most prestigious level that a foreign company can sponsor.
 A foreign company at this level can float a public offering of ADRs to raise capital from American investors through US exchanges.
 Level III ADRs also attract stricter regulations from the SEC.
 The company must file Form F-1 (prospectus) and Form 20-F (annual reports) in accordance with GAAP or IFRS standards.
 Any materials distributed to shareholders in the issuer’s home country must be submitted to the SEC as Form 6-K. Examples of foreign companies that have managed to enter this ADR level include Vodafone, Petrobras, and China Information Technology.

 Termination or Cancellation

 ADRs are subject to cancellation at the discretion of either the foreign issuer or the depositary bank that created them.
 The termination results in the cancellation of all ADRs issued and delisting from the US exchange markets where the foreign stock was trading.
 Before the termination, the company must write to the owners of ADRs, giving them the option to swap their ADR for foreign securities represented by the receipts.